Arranged alphabetically by county.

 The Royal Hotel, Valencia, Co.Kerry

 Postally used in 1914, from a time when the hotel had no problem nailing their colours firmly to the mast!
-Surprisingly in the heart of Republican country the Royal Hotel survived ‘the troubles’ and is still in business today albeit without the flags.
+Surprisingly, despite being in the heart of Republican country the Royal Hotel survived ‘the troubles’ and is still in business today albeit without the flags.

 Mount Brandon Hotel, Tralee, Co.Kerry